 Unclear purpose of visit

-- Travel itinerary – if you have not submitted it during your application.
+- Proof of booked flight tickets – if you have not submitted it during your application.
 If yes submit a new, clearer and more detailed itinerary.
+Here you can learn how to book a dummy flight ticket for visa application.

 - Letter of invitation – written by a friend, an institution or organization etc., in which they clearly explain why they wish you to go over, and what you will be doing there